Docker Trusted Registry overviewEstimated reading time: 2 minutes

 You can use DTR as part of your continuous integration, and continuous delivery processes to build, ship, and run your applications.

-DTR has a web based user interface that allows authorized users in your organization to browse docker images.
-It provides information about who pushed what image at what time.
-It even allows you to see what dockerfile lines were used to produce the image and, if security scanning is enabled, to see a list of all of the software installed in your images.
+DTR has a web user interface that allows authorized users in your organization to browse Docker images and review repository events.
+It even allows you to see what Dockerfile lines were used to produce the image and, if security scanning is enabled, to see a list of all of the software installed in your images.
+Additionally, you can now review and audit jobs on the web interface.

 DTR is highly available through the use of multiple replicas of all containers and metadata such that if a machine fails, DTR continues to operate and can be repaired.

-DTR has the ability to cache images closer to users to reduce the amount of bandwidth used during docker pulls.
+DTR has the ability to cache images closer to users to reduce the amount of bandwidth used when pulling Docker images.

 DTR has the ability to clean up unreferenced manifests and layers.